lwardzala/Json.Abstraction/Readme.md

 ## Configuration

-To initialize the abstraction converter factory, the only thing to configure is to add the JsonAbstractionConverter instancs to a System.Text.Json JsonSerializerOptions.
-Same as the JsonStringEnumConverter.
+To initialize the abstraction convertion, you need to add a JsonAbstractionConverter factory to a System.Text.Json JsonSerializerOptions.
+It's a similar process to configuring the JsonStringEnumConverter.

 ### JsonSerializerOptions setup

+When providing serializer options to JsonSerializer:

 ```csharp
 using Json.Abstraction;